Praying Through Seasons of Waiting: How to Hold On When God Says ‘Not Yet’

 5. 5.Frequently Asked Questions

-If you’re in a season of waiting right now—for healing, for a job, for a relationship, for clarity—know this: the wait is not wasted.
+If that’s where you are right now—waiting for healing, for a job, for a relationship, for a door to open or a season to end—you need to know something: the wait is not wasted.
 God is not idle when you can’t see Him working.
-And prayer in the waiting isn’t just something to pass the time—it’s the thing that shapes you while you wait.
+And prayer in the waiting isn’t just something to pass the time.
+It’s the thing that shapes you while you wait.

 Why Waiting Feels So Hard